Why the Work Reads Differently to Pilots

 Recognition, familiarity, and layered understanding

 When these works are installed in aviation environments, something interesting happens.
 Pilots often engage with them differently.
-They trace relationships.
-They notice alignments.
-They follow patterns that feel familiar, even if they can’t immediately explain why.
+Rather than scanning passively, they trace relationships, notice alignments, and follow patterns that feel familiar—even if they can’t immediately explain why.

-This response is not accidental, and it isn’t exclusive.
+This response is not accidental, nor is it exclusive.

 The work is built from systems that pilots already operate within—structures that prioritize orientation, proportional thinking, and relational awareness.
-For those who live inside these frameworks daily, recognition can be immediate.
+As a result, recognition can be immediate for those who live inside these frameworks daily.

 For others, the experience unfolds differently.